digideskio/support-tools/ftdc/README.md

 MongoDB capped collection, and then extracting, decompressing, and visualizing the samples.

-*Collection the samples* Obtain samples by executing serverStatus at the specified host once per second until terminated, and then compressing and storing them in local.ftdc.
+*Collecting the samples* Obtain samples by executing serverStatus at the specified host once per second until terminated, and then compressing and storing them in local.ftdc.
 If local.ftdc does not exist it will be created as a 100 MB capped collection.

     ftdc mongodb://host mongodb://host